MineCoreLive/minecore/README.md

 MineCoreSlax

 Only the standard Debian version 11.3 ISO based on Slax was used, with added packages:
-1. Chormium - via the traditional distribution path
+1. Chromium - via the traditional distribution path
 2. Curl - using the standard Debian apt installer

 In addition to the inclusion, in both versions, of the same scripts (adapted to each environment, of course) in the user space of the specific distribution to prepare the mining.